chingu-voyages/v29-toucans-team-02/README.md

 <br>

 **Wikitrip** is an **all-in-one travel website** that provides not only destination's weather info but also COVID travel restrictions, recommended hotels, restaurants and attractions.
-By clicking a search button with the destination, users are able to get all the necessary information without searching furthermore.
+By clicking a search button with the destination, users are able to get all the necessary information without further searching.

 <br>